All About Aldi Stores

 Ways to Pay

-In March of 2016, Aldi FINALLY began accepting credit cards (Visa, MasterCard, Discover, American Express).
+In March of 2016, Aldi began accepting credit cards (Visa, MasterCard, Discover, American Express).
 In addition, most Aldi locations accept EBT (food stamps) cards and debit cards, Aldi gift certificates and, of course, cash.
 NO checks or WIC, though.